MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-calling-policy.md

 ## Create a custom calling policy

-Follow these steps to create a new custom calling policy.
+Follow these steps to create a custom calling policy.

 1. In the Microsoft Teams admin center, select **Voice** > **Calling policy**.
 2. Select **New policy**.